croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 ## Changing the painting colors

-First, let's create the `<Colors/>` component, where users will be able to select the color they want to paint with, and where will be the reset button.
+First, let's create the `<Colors/>` component, where users will be able to select the color they want to paint with, as well as reset the painting to its original state.

 1. **Create the `components/Colors.tsx` file with the following contents**
 ```tsx